-Now, Drs.
-Correll and Simard elaborate on their previous findings and observe that during the review process or otherwise, when women receive feedback at work, whether through a human resource staff member or through their manager, it is more vague than feedback from men.
-In an analysis of 200 performance reviews at a large technology company, women appeared to receive feedback on their job performance that was less specific than men’s, whether it was positive or negative.
-For example, comments such as “You had a great year” were more often given to women than men (57% for women vs. 43% for men).
+Drs.
+Correll and Simard elaborate on their previous findings, revealing when women receive feedback at work, it's vaguer than feedback for men.
+In an analysis of 200 performance reviews at a technology company, women appeared to receive less specific feedback, whether positive or negative.
+For example, women more commonly received comments such as “You had a great year” (57% for women vs. 43% for men).
 The reverse was true when it came to individual performance reviews that linked feedback to more specific business outcomes (60% for men vs. 40% for women).

-Correll and Simard also observe that women tend to receive feedback from supervisors that focus on their communication style — with women receiving over 2/3 of comments pointing out that an employee was “too aggressive.”
-The authors suggests that these results may be a consequence of unconscious bias.
-They write that “Stereotypes about women’s capabilities mean that reviewers are less likely to connect women’s contributions to business outcomes or to acknowledge their technical expertise.
-Stereotypes about women’s care-giving abilities may cause reviewers to more frequently attribute women’s accomplishments to teamwork rather than team leadership.”
+Correll and Simard also observe that women tend to receive feedback from supervisors that focus on their communication style, with women receiving more than two-thirds of comments saying an employee was “too aggressive.”
+The authors suggest that these results may be a consequence of unconscious bias.

 Both male and female managers have been found to hold similar gender biases.
 To level the playing field, Correll and Simard suggest taking a few concrete steps when conducting an annual review:

-Receiving specific, actionable feedback in our performance reviews is something we would all appreciate.
+Receiving specific, actionable feedback (constructive criticism) in our performance reviews is something we would all appreciate.
 And in the case of women, it may mean that our next promotion depends on it.
-So if you're experiencing vague feedback at work -- know you're not alone, and your expectations are not out of line -- and ask for more specific details!
+So if you're experiencing vague feedback at work — know you're not alone, and your expectations are not out of line — and ask for more specific details!

 Jennifer Bewely shares a personal story about her first performance evaluation: